 Single jersey knit is a type of knit fabric that is made from a single yarn.
 It is a smooth, lightweight fabric that is often used for making crew neck t-shirts, V-Neck t-shirts, henley shirts and crop tees.
 The fabric is made by looping yarn around itself using a knitting machine, with each loop of yarn being knitted into the next to create a continuous fabric.
-The fabric has one smooth side and one textured side that is usually called the back side of the fabric.
+The fabric has one smooth side and one textured side which is usually called the back side of the fabric.

 Single Jersey knit fabric is known for its stretch, comfort, and drapes well.
 Additionally, it is very versatile and can be used for a wide range of garments.
-Due to its lightweight and stretchy characteristic it is a popular choice for sportswear, casual wear and even undergarments.
+Due to its lightweight and stretchy characteristic, it is a popular choice for sportswear, casual wear and even undergarments.

 Pique Knit Structure

-Pique knit fabric is known for its durability, resistance to shrinking and fading, and it's easy care properties.
+Pique knit fabric is known for its durability, resistance to shrinking and fading, and its easy to care properties.
 Due to its distinctive textured surface, it is often used for making polo shirts, golf shirts, and other types of casual wear.
 Pique knit fabric is also popular for making bed linens, tablecloths, and other household textiles.